Mohnish-Sonkusale/LLMProject-using-GooglePalm/README.md

 # Q&A Chatbot-using-GooglePalm/LLM/FaissDB/streamlit
-## PDF-Chatbot
+## Conversational-Chatbot
-PDF Q&A chatbot using LangChain and GooglePalm
+CSV Q&A chatbot using LangChain and GooglePalm

 ## LangChain:
 LangChain is a orchestration framework for LLMs.
 It give us whole flexibility to use LLMs and utilize its intelligence as per our usecase.